 In 2008 took the position of an Independent Advisor with the Protector of Citizens, and moved on to the position of the Head of Division for Children’s Rights in 2009.
 She has served as the Assistant Secretary General of the Administrative and Technical Service of the Protector of Citizens since 2014.

-She was born in 1969 in Jajce.
-She graduated from the Faculty of Law in Belgrade and passed the bar exam.
+She was born in 1973.
+She graduated from the Faculty of Law – Department of International Business Law and EU Law, and passed the bar exam in 2001.

 After completion of law studies (1999 to 2003), she worked as a judicial trainee in the District Court, and then as an Expert Associate in the Executive extra-procedural council of IV Municipal Court in Belgrade.